dyakonoff/cuba-validation/README.md

 create unique index IDX_ORDERMAN_ORDER_UNIQ_NUMBER_ on ORDERMAN_ORDER (NUMBER_)
 ```

 Note that CUBA studio automatically adds `@NotNull` constraint to the field marked as **Mandatory** in Entity designer.
-Hence, this validations is made on UI and middleware level as well.
+Hence, this validations are made on UI and middleware level as well.

-On the other hand, **Unique** constraint (reflected with `@Column(..., unique=true)` annotation) works only on DB level, because it can not be validated on the application level without reading whole SQL table which might be very expensive operation.
+On the other hand, **Unique** constraint (reflected with `@Column(..., unique=true)` annotation) works only on DB level, because it can not be validated on the application level without reading whole SQL table which might be quite expensive operation.

 [Top](#content)